Graduate Certificate in International Development

 EDU775 Education for International Development

-SWK708 Engaging with Aboriginal and Torres Strait Islander Peoples
+SWK708 Engaging and working with Aboriginal and Torres Strait Islander Peoples

 - Successfully complete 48 units as outlined in the program structure